kiraedds/WeatherForecast/README.md

 ![image](https://github.com/kiraedds/WeatherForecast/assets/50353861/e3829b01-58c5-4ca1-b911-35d0d4663fa4)

+3.You should see all the information displayed along the bottom edge of the application.

 # Motivation:
-I created the project to practice javaFX and its Controllers, REST Api, Maven, gson package, scene builder and css
+I created the project to practice:

+  -javaFX,

+  -REST Api,

+  -Maven,

+  -gson package to map the json object to a class,

+  -scene builder and css,

+  -Junit,

+  # Possible future functionalites:
+  -getting data about pollution occuring at the area in question and plotting it against time.